 What kind of feedback should I expect from my Free Read?

 Like any other manuscript assessment that TLC provides, your Free Read may contain a combination of line edits and structural suggestions.
 It gives you an in-depth professional view on your work, to enable you to focus on improving your writing in a targeted manner.
 As with any feedback on your work, please remember that this is only the opinion of a single person and it is always worth sourcing a number of opinions from trusted readers (people who will give you honest feedback) before you submit to an agent or begin the self-publishing process.
+We recommending reading this article, which documents the experience of one of our Free Read recipients Sally-Anne Lomas.

 What counts as East of England?